doduy291/nextjs-boilerplate-v12/README.md

 ### ESlint

-You should install [ESlint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension in VSCode to improve error dectections
+You should install [ESlint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension in VSCode to dectect errors.

 ### Commitlint